Jerkner/Pyramids/README.md

 ## Contact

-For any queries, suggestions or support related to the game, contact me [here.](mailto:philip@jerkner.se).
+For any queries, suggestions or support related to the game, contact me [here](mailto:philip@jerkner.se).